rwaples/Copenhagen/Files/day1.md

 If interested in analysing very low frequency SNPs, then `-doMaf 2` should be selected.
 When accurate information on reference sequence or outgroup are available, one can use `-doMajorMinor` to 4 or 5.
 Also, detecting variable sites based on their probability of being SNPs is generally a better choice than defining a threshold on the allele frequency.
-However, various cutoffs and a dedicated filtering should be perform to assess robustenss of your called SNPs.
+However, various cutoffs and a dedicated filtering should be perform to assess robustness of your called SNPs.

 -----------------------------------------------